-Clean Energy NH

-Docket No. DE 20-161

-Testimony of Mr. Christopher J. Skoglund

-Page 17 of 36
+Clean Energy NH Docket No. DE 20-161 Testimony of Mr. Christopher J. Skoglund Page 17 of 36

-tend to occur between 4:00 pm and 8:00 pm, which is when many vehicles are parked 16 for the 2 3 remainder of the day.
+1 This potential exists as EVs can spend up to 90 percent of their time parked and peak periods 2 tend to occur between 4:00 pm and 8:00 pm, which is when many vehicles are parked 16 for the 3 remainder of the day.
 Significant issues still need to be worked out on both the manufacturing 4 side for EVs and EVSEs and on the utility side to realize this potential at scale.
 However, in the 5 current LCIRP the company does not contemplate the enormous potential of these technological 6 changes in its LCIRP.
 7 8 Q. Does the LCIRP include no mention of these sorts of demand management 9 opportunities?
 10 A. The LCIRP includes a limited description of how they address demand management through 11 energy efficiency and NWS.
 However, it is limited to energy efficiency and battery electric 12 storage.
 This can be found in Section 11 of the LCIRP.
 13 A significant portion of what was proposed in Section 11 would have been funded through 14 the 2021-2023 energy efficiency plan that was filed with the PUC in the fall of 2020 in Docket 15 DE 20-092.
 The unanimous settlement agreement filed by parties in that Docket was ultimately 16 rejected in November 2021.
-After HB549 (2022) was signed into law in the winter of 2022, a much-revised energy utility energy efficiency plan was filed in the spring of 2022.
-This plan did not include the storage pilots initially proposed and included in Section 11.
-Further, the energy efficiency captured by the revised plan was less than half that initially proposed.
+After HB549 (2022) was signed into law in the winter of 2022, a 17 much-revised energy utility energy efficiency plan was filed in the spring of 2022.
+This plan did 18 not include the storage pilots initially proposed and included in Section 11.
+Further, the energy 19 efficiency captured by the revised plan was less than half that initially proposed.